Skip to main content

 Warnings of Lexapro and Zoloft

-Both Lexapro and Zoloft come with an FDA black box warning for antidepressants and suicidality.
-Children, adolescents, and young adults (up to age 24) taking antidepressants have an increased risk of suicidal thoughts and behavior.
+Like most antidepressants, both Lexapro and Zoloft come with an FDA black box warning for antidepressants and suicidality.
+Children to young adults taking antidepressants have an increased risk of suicidal thoughts and behavior.
 All patients on antidepressants should be carefully monitored.

 Other warnings with both drugs include:

-• Risk of serotonin syndrome: A life-threatening medical emergency caused by the buildup of too much serotonin.
+• Serotonin syndrome: A life-threatening medical emergency caused by the buildup of too much serotonin.
 Patients should be carefully monitored for symptoms including hallucinations, seizures, and agitation.

-• Discontinuation: When discontinuing one of these medications, symptoms such as agitation may occur; patients should taper off the drug very slowly.
+• Discontinuation: When discontinuing one of these medications, patients should taper off the drug very slowly to avoid withdrawal symptoms.

-• Seizures: In patients who have seizures, Lexapro or Zoloft should be used with caution.
+• Seizures: In patients who have seizures, Lexapro or Zoloft should be used only with caution.

 • Angle-Closure Glaucoma: SSRIs should be avoided in patients with untreated anatomically narrow angles.

-• Bleeding: SSRIs may increase bleeding risk; risk increases with concomitant use of aspirin, NSAIDs, or warfarin.
+• Bleeding: SSRIs may increase bleeding risk, particularly with concomitant use of aspirin, NSAIDs, or warfarin.

 • Activation of mania or hypomania: In patients with bipolar disorder, an antidepressant may precipitate a mixed/manic episode.